hammady/rails_client_checker/README.md

     rails generate rails_client_checker:initializer

 This will generate `config/initializers/rails_client_checker.rb`.
 Check it for all configuration options.
+You should restart your rails servers after changing this file.

 ### Advanced view customization
 If you want to change the look and feel of the checker page, you can easily do this by running the view generator: